-2.1.3 Project Plan
+2.1.3.
+Project Plan

-- Provide a detailed project plan in accordance with the VGV template that shows the completion dates for SMGs to achieve the stage time lines as prescribed. - Agreement between VGV contract manager and contract valuer on the workplan including how quality assurance will be achieved and payment points. - Agreement between VGV contract manager and contract valuer on nominated high risk properties.
+- Provide a detailed project plan in accordance with the VGV template that shows the completion dates for SMGs to achieve the stage time lines as prescribed. - Agreement between VGV contract manager and contract valuer on the workplan including how quality assurance will be achieved. - Agreement between VGV contract manager and contract valuer on nominated high risk properties.
 Such agreement will incorporate how and by whom these properties will be valued.
-The workplan will achieve the agreed staged outputs. - Provide a signed statutory declaration as required under Section 13DH and 13O of the Act.
+The workplan will achieve the agreed staged outputs. - Provide a signed statutory declaration (in the form as provided in Appendix I Statutory Declaration) as required under Section 13DH and 13O of the Act.